MagicalDevelopersZyosouZone/tmcs-anonymous/README.md

 The Server will listen on `0.0.0.0:3000` by default.

 #### Build as Docker image

+You might want to [configure the server](#configure-server) before build it into a docker image.

 Just run the command below to build a docker
 ```shell